Sunday, December 6, 2015

 "I think you know your own joy."
 She stretched her gray wings.

 "Well, then, I'd say that moments of happiness are fleeting.
 That is how they are to me.
 They seem sustained in you.
-But that surprises me."
+That surprises me."
 She cocked her head toward him.
 He shuffled his claws and stammered as he tried to explain.
 "I dread the hardness of the coming summer.
 My anticipation makes this spring bitter.
 Yes, we have plenty.
 But don't you fear the coming drought?"

 "Don't you appreciate your easy life today?
 Joys may be fleeting but there are an endless number of them.
 Everyone's daily experience is filled with an infinite variety of delight."